sjsu-library/unionist/_items/unionist--text-0142.md

   of guilty.
 A bill of exceptions was filed and the case put over to the Supreme Court of Errors, to be holden at Brooklyn next July. </p> <p> On this singular decision we remark that if the case be so that free colored people are not citizens of the United States, their condition is far worse than we had supposed.
-But we canot believe this, the arguments in the decision notwithstanding; and we cannot account for it that such a decision comes from Judge Daggett, except on the supposition that strong feeling, excited in his native place (New Haven), by an attempt to erect a similar school there some time ago, has biased his judgment. </p> <p>Judge Daggett says</p>
-  <p> ‘Are the colored inhabitants of this country citizens?
-It is the opinion of
-  this court that they are not.
+But we cannot believe this, the arguments in the decision notwithstanding; and we cannot account for it that such a decision comes from Judge Daggett, except on the supposition that strong feeling, excited in his native place (New Haven), by an attempt to erect a similar school there some time ago, has biased his judgment. </p> <p>Judge Daggett says</p> <p> ‘Are the colored inhabitants of this country citizens?
+It is the opinion of this court that they are not.
 Are slaves citizens of the U.S.?
 The constitution recognizes them only as the basis of representation and taxation.
 I refer to the definition of the word citizen as given by Mr. Webster, the ablest philologist of this or any country.
 (The judge here read the several definitions of the word as